 But whether you're wearing a formal watch or a sports watch, there still is a right way to wear it.
 To properly wear a watch, it must be the correct fit, the proper size, and the right feel.
 Is the watch you've purchased for formal wear like a dress watch or more casual wear like a sports watch?
 These issues have specific guidelines that this guide will help you address to determine once and for all how to wear a watch.

 If you are new to wearing a watch, understanding how tight should a watch be may seem ambiguous.
 After all, shouldn't personal preference play into how tight or loose the watch is?

 While it is your watch and your wrist, there is a certain tension a watch band should have while draped around your wrist.
 You are certainly entitled to wear the watch however you want but ensuring that the right watch fits properly is a necessary first step to a long and happy relationship with your new watch.

-First, to determine whether your watch is the correct fit, secure the watch to the wrist of your non dominant hand.
+Here's a quick fit test to help you determine how to wear one no matter the watch style.
+First, to determine whether your watch is the correct fit, secure the watch to the wrist of your non-dominant hand.
 Next, flip your wrist so that the watch faces the ground and the underside of your wrist is facing up.
 Slide the index finger of your opposite hand in between the watch and your wrist.

 You should be able to successfully slide the finger underneath the watch band.
 Still, you should not be able to slide it from one edge of your wrist to another.
 If you cannot slide your finger underneath the band, the watch is too tight.
 Similarly, if you can move your index finger around once it's in between the band and your wrist, it is too loose.